Fashion as the New Human Representation ✦

 1. Learn to Observe Yourself and Others.

-Clothing is not just cover.
-It is declaration.
+Clothing is not just a cover.
+It is a declaration.
 Use it to represent your individuality, your humanity—not to imitate imposed ideals.

 3. Expand Beyond Design Principles.